yakupkaraa/isprimenumber/README.md

 # isprimenumber
-program to show if a number is prime
+program to show if a number is prime on C#